evanshortiss/nodejs-testing-examples/README.md

 ## Basic Module Testing
-This demonstrates how you could setup your own test cases using Node.js without insatlling any test frameworks or dependencies.
+This demonstrates how you could setup your own test cases using Node.js without installing any test frameworks or dependencies.

 Run example tests using the command: